-In 2001 nearly 50% of the households had a computer.
-Nearly 55% of all households with an income of more than 35,000 have internet access, and this jumps to 70% for households with an annual income of 50,000.
+In 2001 nearly 50% of households had a computer.
+Nearly 55% of all households with an income of more than 35,000 have internet access, which jumps to 70% for households with an annual income of 50,000.
 This data is from the US Census Bureau for 2001.

 |Survey Medium||Cost per Response||Data Quality/Integrity||Reach (ALL US Households)|